 - Rent-related fees.
 Landlords may either charge a “reasonable” flat rate or up to 5% the missing rent value each day payment is late.
 Returned check fees are limited to $35 per check-instance.

 Housing Discrimination in Oregon

-- Offering different terms, conditions, or privileges between tenants
+- Offering different terms, conditions, or privileges

-- Failing to make a reasonable accommodation
+- Failing to make reasonable accommodations

 Additional Landlord Tenant Regulations in Oregon

 Landlord Right to Entry in Oregon